ctoruno/WJPr/README.md

 ## Acknowledgments

 WJPr was developed by the Data Analytics Unit at The World Justice Project.
-Special thanks to the team for their invaluable input in creating this package.
+Special thanks to the whole team for their invaluable input in creating this package.